appl-team/appl/docs/tutorials/3_appl_function.md

     Second line.
         indented line.
     ```

+??? info "Add image prompt"
+    It's easy to add image prompts in *APPL functions* by using the `Image` class.
+The following example demonstrates how to add this [example image](https://maproom.wpenginepowered.com/wp-content/uploads/OpenAI_Logo.svg_-500x123.png) as part of prompt in an *APPL function*.
+    ```python
+    --8<-- "examples/basic/image_prompt.py"
+    ```

+??? info "Explicitly capture prompts"
+    If you want to capture prompts explicitly, simply use the `grow` function to append the content to the prompt.
+    ```python
+    from appl import gen, grow, ppl

+    @ppl
+    def count(word: str, char: str):
+        grow(f"How many {char}s are there in {word}?") return gen()
+    ```

+    In other words, there is an implicit `grow` function wrapped around the expression statements in *APPL functions*.

+??? warning "Pay attention to return values of function calls"
+    Function calls are also expression statements, which means their return values (when not `None`) may be captured as prompts based on the type.
+To avoid capturing the return value, you may write it as a assignment statement, for example when calling the `pop` function : `_ = {"example": "Hello World"}.pop("example")`.

 ## Prompt Retrieval
 Similar to the local and global variables in Python (retrieved with `locals()` and `globals()` functions, respectively), you can retrieve the prompts captured in the current function (with `records()`) or the full conversation in the context (with `convo()`).
 This [example](#example) demonstrates how to retrieve the prompts captured in the current function and the full conversation in the context.